HIST 11050 WORLD HISTORY: ANCIENT AND MEDIEVAL (DIVG) (KHUM) 3 Credit Hours

 HIST 62070 AMERICAN HISTORY FROM PRECONTACT NATIVE AMERICA THROUGH THE CIVIL WAR 3 Credit Hours

-(Slashed with HIST 82070) This reading colloquium will survey the major aspects of American history from the arrival of Europeans in North America through the colonial period of American history and up to the Civil War and Reconstruction.
-Students will be introduced to both historical content as well as the major historiographical currents in this segment of US history.
-The aim of the course is to prepare students for comprehensive exams as well as to teach the first half of the US survey course.
+(Slashed with HIST 82070) This reading colloquium surveys the major aspects of American history from the arrival of Europeans in North America through the colonial period of American history and up to the Civil War and Reconstruction.
+Students are introduced to both historical content as well as the major historiographical currents in this segment of U.S. history.
+The aim of the course is to prepare students for comprehensive exams as well as to teach the first half of the U.S. survey course.

 Prerequisite: Graduate standing.